RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 loss.backward()
 ```

-The biggest change is joint training using COCO and Imagenet datasets.
-COCO has bounding boxes and class labels, with fewer classes.
-For a detection image, such as COCO:
+The biggest change is joint training on COCO and ImageNet.
+COCO has bounding boxes and class labels but fewer classes.
+For a detection image (for example, from COCO), YOLO9000 trains with `L = L_box + L_class + L_confidence` on `image + bbox + class label`.

-`image + bbox + class label` .
-YOLO 9000 trains `L = L_box + L_class + L_confidence`.
-When training with ImageNet data, the model still outputs many bounding boxes.
-The model only calculates loss for class.
-Then in back propagation, neurons that do not participate in classification will get close to zero gradient updates.
+When training with ImageNet classification data, the model still outputs many bounding boxes, but only class loss is computed.
+During backpropagation, neurons not involved in classification receive close-to-zero updates.

-One note is that We do not pad the output with fake zero bounding boxes because they will teach the robot the wrong things.
+One note: we do not pad outputs with fake zero bounding boxes, because that would teach the model incorrect behavior.

-Another thing is to infer sub categories probabilities.
-Say there is a golden retriever image from Imagenet.
-COCO only has a dog category.
-YOLO9000 uses a conditional probability
+Another idea is to infer subcategory probabilities.
+For example, suppose we have a golden retriever image from ImageNet, while COCO only has a generic `dog` class.
+YOLO9000 uses conditional probabilities:

 ```
 P(Norfolk terrier)